bradygaster/downr/Server/wwwroot/posts/dockerize-the-workerservice/index.md

 ![Select ASP.NET Core](media/select-aspnet-core.png)

-Then, select Linux from the final menu.
-You could select Windows here, but it would require additional (yet [well-documented and not-too-complex](https://docs.microsoft.com/en-us/azure/aks/windows-container-cli#add-a-windows-server-node-pool)) configuration to the AKS cluster that's beyond the scope of this workshop.
+Then, select **Linux** from the final menu.
+You could select Windows, but it would require additional (yet [well-documented and not-too-complex](https://docs.microsoft.com/azure/aks/windows-container-cli#add-a-windows-server-node-pool)) configuration to the AKS cluster that's beyond the scope of this workshop.
 For now, we won't need to do this as all of our microservices will be pure .NET Core 3.1.

 ![Select Linux](media/select-linux.png)

-When asked if you want additional `Docker Compose` files, say no, as we won't be using Docker Compose in this workshop, and leave the port fields blank.
+When prompted if you want additional *Docker Compose* files, respond no. We won't be using Docker Compose in this workshop, so leave the port fields blank.

-> Note: The port value is set by default.
+> **Note**: The port value is set by default.
 When asked, just hit backspace or delete.

-When finished, the `Dockerfile` should look like this.
+When finished, the *Dockerfile* should look like this.

 ```docker
 FROM mcr.microsoft.com/dotnet/core/aspnet:3.1 AS base